fabianhr8/Inventory_Manager/README.md

     --- If you choose "Add" you will input the name and the price of the new item to add it to the inventory.
     --- If you choose "Delete" you will input the number of the item you want to delete.

-- The inventory is stored in a CSV file with the name "inventory_list.csv" that has 5 columns:
+- The inventory is stored in a CSV file with the name "inventoryList.csv" that has 5 columns:
 1. Item number
 2. Item name
 3. Item price